doctorfree/Asciiville/btop/README.md

 ##### 30 October 2021

-Work on the OSX and FreeBSD branches, both initiated and mostly worked on by [@joske](https://github.com/joske), will likely be completed in the coming weeks.
+Work on the OSX [macOS] and FreeBSD branches, both initiated and mostly worked on by [@joske](https://github.com/joske), will likely be completed in the coming weeks.
-The OSX branch has some memory leaks that needs to be sorted out and both have some issues with the processes cpu usage calculation and other smaller issues that needs fixing.
+The OSX [macOS] branch has some memory leaks that needs to be sorted out and both have some issues with the processes cpu usage calculation and other smaller issues that needs fixing.

 If you want to help out, test for bugs/fix bugs or just try out the branches:

-**OSX**
+**macOS / OSX**
 ```bash
 # Install and use Homebrew or MacPorts package managers for easy dependency installation
 brew install coreutils make gcc@11